owncloud-archive/mozilla_sync/docs/USER.md

 User Manual
 ===========

-Before sync set up
+Before Sync set up
 ------------------
-Looking to your personal settings in ownCloud will show this:
+Before Sync is set up your personal settings in ownCloud will look like this:

 <a href="" target="_blank"><img src="imgs/SyncUserWithoutData.png"/></a>

-Here you could see your client config data which has to be typed in while settings up your sync first time.
+It shows your client configuration which has to be typed in when setting up Sync for the first time.

-After sync set up
+After Sync set up
 -----------------
-If you finished the set up, you get this:
+If you completed the Sync set up, the personal page will look like this:

 <a href="" target="_blank"><img src="imgs/SyncUserWithData.png"/></a>

-The new section "Sync Status" shows that the set up succeeded and further some data.
+The new section *Sync Status* means that the set up succeeded and shows some additional data.
-Besides the infos you get the "Delete storage" button, which removes all your data from the server.
-But, whatch your step!
-Deleting all the data will not inform your browser/devices, so they will be confused without further instructions.
+Furthermore, you get the *Delete storage* button.
+This will remove all your data from the server and delete your Sync user.
+Deleting all the data will not inform your paired devices and they will be in an incosistent state.